-Flight arrivals into Moscow and transfer to the luxurious Four Seasons Moscow (or similar) situated on Red Square (or similar) for two nights.
+Flight arrivals into Moscow and transfer to the luxurious Four Seasons Moscow (or similar) situated on Red Square for two nights.
 This evening you are invited to a champagne drinks reception with the opportunity to meet your fellow travellers before our exclusive Welcome Dinner.
 Specially selected international wines are included with dinner, as with all meals during the tour.

 At the start of your adventure why not extend your stay in Moscow with pre-tour nights to explore more of the city at your leisure and enjoy the lively atmosphere of the Christmas markets or go ice skating on one of the outdoor rinks in the central squares?